 aspects of the broader context in which Working Groups operate -- from

 writing charters, to the logistics of managing the group's quality practices,

 to interacting with other groups and the public, to completion and

 The QA Handbook belongs to a document family collectively

 called the QA Framework.
-The other in-progress or planned parts
+The other parts of the QA

 - QA Framework: Specification Guidelines [QAF-SPEC]

 - Variability in Specifications [VIS]: